MIT-Senseable-City-Lab/octopus-documentation/docs/run/case3.md

 ### Octopus Platform Architecture for Image Classification

 Running a classification model on the Nicla Vision creates a whole new architecture for the Octopus.
-Instead of collecting raw data from the sensors, and uploading the data to google drive and analysing ing google colaboratory, the Arduino Nicla runs a TinyML model on the device itself, and reacts on the environment by changing color.
+Instead of collecting raw data from the sensors, uploading the data to Google Drive, and analysing using Google Colaboratory (Colab), the Arduino Nicla runs a TinyML model on the device itself and reacts to the environment by changing color.

-In this case, the Octopus change color if it sees a spesific flower (Daisy or Hydrangeas), or none.
+In this case, the Octopus changes color if it sees a specific flower (Daisy or Hydrangeas), or none.

 ![Case2Architecture](../../static/img/usecase3.jpg)

 1. The Nicla Vision takes a photo
 2. By running a TinyML on the device, it classifies if the octopus sees a Daisy, Hydrangeas, or only background.
-3. If one of the flowers has a predicted value more than 80%, the Octopus LED will change color.
+3. If one of the flowers has a predicted value of more than 80%, the Octopus LED will change color.
 If not, it will be white.

 _Note: these values are easily changed in the code if you want to modify the colors!_